Fewer Areas to Qualify for USDA Loans

 Thinking about applying for a USDA mortgage?
 You'd better hurry.
-The USDA is updating its maps and beginning this fall, and a lot of areas will be losing their eligibility for these loans.
+The USDA is updating its maps beginning this fall, and a lot of areas will be losing their eligibility for these loans.

-That's too bad, because USDA mortgages are one of the best deals around for borrowers of modest means who can't qualify for a VA loan.
+That's too bad because USDA mortgages are one of the best deals around for borrowers of modest means who can't qualify for a VA loan.
 They offer 100 percent financing, with no down payment required, and no mortgage insurance requirement aside from a small fee upfront that can be rolled into the loan itself.
 Mortgage rates are comparable to those on conventional loans.

 Changing what is considered "rural"

 What's changing is that USDA is updating its maps that define what areas are considered rural, based on 2010 Census information.
-When that happens, a lot of suburbs, small towns and subdivisions that are currently considered rural will lose that designation - and their eligibility for USDA mortgages in the process.
+When that happens, a lot of suburbs, small towns, and subdivisions that are currently considered rural will lose that designation - and their eligibility for USDA mortgages in the process.

 The current maps expire on Sept.
 30. When they do, it's estimated that nearly 8 million people will be disqualified for USDA mortgages based on where they live, according to figures from the Housing Assistance Council.

-The USDA Rural Development Loan program was established for exactly that reason - to enable farmers and other persons living in rural areas obtain affordable mortgages to buy decent housing.
-But the definition of "rural" includes many small communities as well - among them onetime "farm towns" that have become bedroom communities and growing suburbs that have sprung up in former agricultural areas.
+The USDA Rural Development Loan program was established for exactly that reason - to enable farmers and other persons living in rural areas to obtain affordable mortgages to buy decent housing.
+But the definition of "rural" includes many small communities as well - among them one-time "farm towns" that have become bedroom communities and growing suburbs that have sprung up in former agricultural areas.

 In fact, it's estimated that 97 percent of the land in the U.S. is currently considered rural by USDA standards and therefore eligible for the loan program.
 So it's not like the program is overly restricted in that sense.